You know your business goals better than anyone.

 How Do I Create a Marketing Strategy?

-Before you start your marketing, you’ll have to determine whether you’re ready to get started or not.
+Before you start your marketing, you need to determine whether you’re ready for marketing.
 Here’s a checklist to help through the process.

 1. Make Your Brand Remarkable

-Nothing’s worse than going into a competitive landscape with a brand that’s unremarkable.
+Nothing’s worse than going into a competitive landscape with an unremarkable.
 For your brand to stick out and stand up, it needs to have a wow factor.
 Everything from your business look and feel to the messaging matters.

 2. Define Your Target Audience